 - late arterial phase

 - centrifugal filling (opposite to hemangioma and adenoma)

 - sustained enhancement in the portal venous phase (as opposed to adenoma)

 - unenhanced scar may be present

-FNH demonstrates bright homogenous arterial contrast enhancement except for the central scar which remains hypoattenuating 4.
+FNH demonstrates bright homogeneous arterial contrast enhancement except for the central scar which remains hypoattenuating 4.
 Enlarged central arteries may be seen.

 In the portal venous phase, the lesion becomes hypo/isoattenuating to liver and poorly visualized in many studies.
 FNH is generally not associated with fat, calcification or hemorrhage.